 3.C Joint Office for Compliance

-University of Iowa Health Care through the Joint Office for Compliance has procedures for investigators related to billing for items and services within research studies.
-The procedures streamline and centralize the research billing process, and address the risks associated with inappropriate billing to Medicare and other third party payers.
-Information about the compliance billing process is located here.
-This office houses the university’s Privacy Officer.
+University of Iowa Health Care through the Joint Office for Compliance has procedures for investigators requesting to conduct research on decedents or with their data.
+A Decedent Review Board has been created to facilitate this review.
+This office is located in the UIHC Administration Office and houses the University of Iowa Health Care Privacy Officer.

 3.C.i Health Insurance Portability and Accountability Act (HIPAA)